Photo by Sophia Myszkowski

 Since moving to the U.S. in 2015, I have lived and worked in Chicago, Seattle, New York and DC.
-I've mapped out my entire journey, been interviewed about how the city I live in influences my work, and written about how I try to stay happy despite the constant uncertainty of not having a permanent home.
+I've mapped out my entire journey, talked about my journalism trajectory, been interviewed about how the city I live in influences my work, and written about how I try to stay happy despite the constant uncertainty of not having a permanent home.

 A consequence of this search for a home has led to an inordinate amount of time thinking, talking and tweeting about India and South Asia - as documented in this interview with WBEZ's worldview on curfews on adult Indian women, this essay on my late grandmother, and this story on a phenomenal Pakistani woman.
 Also, see anthology and podcast.

 With my documentary team in Johannesburg, South Africa, where we made a three-part series on the experiences of the Chinese immigrants in the region.

 Speaking on a panel about diversifying video skills at the Asian-American Journalism Conference in 2019.